LLNL/uberenv/docs/sphinx/index.rst

 * ``{platform}`` must match the platform determined by uberenv (`darwin` on OSX).
 * ``{spack_configs_path}`` can be specified in the json config file.

-You may instead use the **--spack-env-file** option to enforce the use of a specific directory, as long as it provides Uberenv with the yaml files to use with Spack.
+You may instead use the **--spack-env-file** option to enforce the use of a specific Spack Environments File.
-See the `Environments (spack.yaml) <https://spack.readthedocs.io/en/latest/environments.html>`_ documentation for details.
+See the `Spack Environments (spack.yaml) <https://spack.readthedocs.io/en/latest/environments.html>`_ documentation for details.

 When run, ``uberenv.py`` checkouts a specific version of Spack from github as ``spack`` in the destination directory.
 It then uses Spack to build and install the target packages' dependencies into